 When a leader is transparent, (before exposure) their faults and failures are freely admitted and from that comes a shared vulnerability which in turn leads to trust.

-On the other hand, when a leader is exposed, their faults and failures are magnified and as a result any trust they might have garnered evaporates faster than a snowball in hell.
+On the other hand, when a leader is exposed, their faults and failures are magnified and as a result, any trust they might have garnered evaporates faster than a snowball in hell.

 Take the former presidential candidate Mitt Romney for example.
 If he had been completely transparent and said publicly that he believed nearly half of Americans (the 47%) are drains on the system, he still would have received criticism, but the outrage wouldn’t have been complicated by what seemed to be a covert, hidden agenda, revealed only to a select few.

-When his statement was exposed through the Internet, the hue and cry was as much about the secretive elitism of his position as it was about his position itself.
+When his statement was exposed through the Internet, the hue and cry were as much about the secretive elitism of his position as it was about his position itself.
 He was exposed—and lost every hope of becoming transparent.

 The bottom line is that because leaders can no longer prevent being exposed, they must learn how to be transparent.
 If they don’t, they are going to be exposed.
 And exposure means an even greater lack of trust.